nopnop2002/esp-idf-sx126x/vcp/README.md

 ## Radio Setting

 ### VCP to LoRa
-Receive from VCP and send to LoRa.
+Receive from VCP device and send to LoRa.
 ESP32 acts as the VCP host.
 ```
            +------------+          +------------+          +------------+